Another tangle of tubes in chert

 Similar as with the tube fragments scattered sparsely

 throughout the chert, the tubes in the gel lump do not show branching

 nor other remarkable features, perhaps except for one peculiarity

 poorly seen above left: A big tube suddenly reduces its diameter to

 less than half.

-What looks like a series of orderly turns of a screw, as in Fig.1 below
+What looks like a series of orderly turns of a screw in

 turns, as repeatedly seen in Fig.2.